 Mamas, I know it can be tough!
-Whoop there goes the cat!
-Whoop the TV made a noise!
-Whoop a bloody leaf rustled outside!
-Aaanndddd there goes my let down, squirting me in the eye.
-God I’m lucky to be blessed with that upward pointing milk duct!
+There goes the cat!
+The TV made a noise!
+A leaf rustled outside!
+Aaanndddd there goes my let down, spraying everywhere except in my babies mouth 🙃

-That ‘whoop’, that’s your babies head turning away erratically mid-feed, sometimes creating the ‘niplash’ effect with your nipple still latched, to take in their surroundings – youch!
+Your babies head constantly turning away erratically mid-feed, sometimes creating the ‘niplash’ effect if your nipple is still latched – ouch!
 Welcome to the ‘distractible baby’ phase of your breastfeeding journey!
-Yes, there’s that ‘phase’ word again, but truly, it will pass.

 This phase is one that can strike anytime from two months on as your little babe becomes increasingly interested and aware of the world around them.
 It can often be mistaken for babies wanting to wean – experts say however that very rarely will a baby self-wean under the age of 12 months.
 So, how do we cope with this somewhat adorable, but oh so frustrating phase?

 All in all, keep at it if you are wanting to continue breastfeeding, like every other phase, it feels like it won’t, but it will pass.
-Billy soon found interest in breastfeeding again without distraction – cousins running around, feeding in public, pets coming in for snuggles – you name it, he wasn’t bothered by it.
+My babies soon found interest in breastfeeding again without distraction – cousins running around, feeding in public, pets coming in for snuggles – you name it, not bothered by it.

 If you want to find some more support and other mums to bounce ideas, advice, laughs and questions around with - come join us in Milkbar Mum Chat on Facebook, together, we've got this!